Sainted Trap Choir: Background

 Reed had the idea to create a choir that blended trap music with traditional gospel music after seeing artist 2 Chainz perform with a choir.
 Sainted Trap Choir's first performance was held at The Underground, in Charlotte, NC in February 2020.

 Members

 Co-founder Fannie Mae is the official DJ for Charlotte FC soccer club.
 She also hosts regular DJ and music-themed events in Charlotte and in other cities, including her trademarked "Fannie's Hang Suite."
 Dennis Reed, Jr. is the founder of the youth-centered Charlotte-based nonprofit Inspire The Fire and also served as the Musical Artist-in-Residence for the Harvey B. Gantt Center for African-American Arts + Culture's 50th anniversary.

 America's Got Talent

 In 2022, Sainted Trap Choir competed on the NBC television talent show, America's Got Talent and made it to the semifinals.
 In 2024, Sainted returned to AGT spinoff, America's Got Talent: Fantasy League where they made it to the finalist round before elimination.

+Port of Miami 2oth Anniversary Tour with Rick Ross

+In the summer of 2026, Sainted Trap Choir and Atlanta's Renaissance Orchestra joined Rick Ross on his Port of Miami 20th Anniversary Tour.